dso6060/jdp/README.md

 ### Built on Justice Definitions content

 This browser extension is a plugin built on top of the content created and maintained by the open‑source team behind the **Justice Definitions Project**.
 We gratefully acknowledge their work in curating reliable legal definitions and citations.

+### Repository Status

+**🔓 Public Repository:** This project is open source and publicly available on GitHub.

+**📋 Current Status:**
+- ✅ Core functionality working (JDP lookups)
+- ✅ Clean J-themed icons
+- ✅ Optional webhook configuration
+- ⚠️ Webhook setup requires manual Google Apps Script configuration
+- 🔄 Version 0.5.1 (latest)

+**🐛 Known Issues:**
+1. **Webhook Error Messages:** Users may see "Configure request endpoint first" - this is expected behavior when no webhook is configured
+2. **Icon Caching:** Chrome may cache old icons - refresh extension to see new J icon
+3. **Development Only:** This is a development version, not published to Chrome Web Store

 <br>